 Push adds an item to the top of the stack.
 Pop removes and returns the top item.
 Both work in O(1) amortized time, which is the main reason stacks are fast.
 There's no shifting, no search, no comparisons.
 The implementation maintains an internal array and a count, and these operations only touch the slot at index count - 1.

 Three pushes leave the stack with Applied Coupon 10OFF on top, Added Headphones in the middle, and Added Book at the bottom.
 Each Pop peels off the current top.
-After two pops, the bottom item is now the only one left, and it's also the top by default (a one-item stack has its lone element at both ends).
+After two pops, the bottom item is now the only one left, and it's also the top (a one-item stack has its lone element at both ends).

 Pop on an empty stack throws InvalidOperationException with the message Stack empty..
 The same is true for Peek.
-Both of them treat "there's nothing on top" as a programming bug rather than a state to fall through silently, because returning a sentinel like default(T) would force every caller to distinguish "the item was 0" from "the stack was empty."
+Both of them treat "there's nothing on top" as a programming bug rather than a state to ignore, because returning a sentinel like default(T) would force every caller to distinguish "the item was 0" from "the stack was empty."
 Throwing forces the caller to check Count first or to use TryPop / TryPeek (covered shortly).

-Cost: Throwing an exception is expensive (the runtime captures a stack trace, walks frames, and unwinds).
-For code that pops in a loop and naturally needs to handle "no more items," prefer checking Count > 0 or using TryPop.
+Throwing an exception is expensive (the runtime captures a stack trace, walks frames, and unwinds).
+For code that pops in a loop and needs to handle "no more items," prefer checking Count > 0 or using TryPop.
 Driving a loop with try-catch around Pop works but burns cycles on the exception path.

 Even though the initial capacity was 4, the fifth push triggers an internal resize (the array doubles to 8) and the push succeeds.
 The Count goes up by one each time.
 From the caller's point of view there's no visible difference between a "fast" push and a "resize then push" push.
 The doubling is hidden behind the API.